sifive/freedom/README.md

 $ make -f Makefile.e300artydevkit mcs
 ```

+Note: This flow requires vivado 2017.1.
+Old versions are known to fail.

 These will place the files under `builds/e300artydevkit/obj`.

 Note that in order to run the `mcs` target, you need to have the `vivado`